riatelab/SpatialPosition/README.md

 ```

 ### From Archive
-Version 2.0.0 of the package is a major release that may break some old code.
+Version 2.0.0 of the package is a major release that should not break old code.
-You can use these lines to get a previous version of the package.
+Anyway, in case of problem you can use these lines to get a previous version of the package.
 ```{r}
 packageurl <- "https://cran.r-project.org/src/contrib/Archive/SpatialPosition/SpatialPosition_1.2.0.tar.gz"
 install.packages(packageurl, repos=NULL, type="source")